-So, the ideal period of a term insurance will depend on a host of factors like:
+So, the ideal period of term insurance will depend on a host of factors like:

-Young age is therefore, the most profitable proposition for the policyholder’s perspective.
+Young age is, therefore, the most profitable proposition from the policyholder’s perspective.

 If the sum assured is high, the premiums will automatically be on the higher end.
-This means that a prospective policyholder may be forced to take a short-term policy in case of a large sum assured else he will end up paying enormous amounts as premium.
+This means that a prospective policyholder may be forced to take a short-term policy in case of a large sum assured else he/she will end up paying enormous amounts as a premium.